-The sqlite3_errcode() interface returns the numeric result code or extended result code for the most recent failed sqlite3_* API call associated with a database connection.
-If a prior API call failed but the most recent API call succeeded, the return value from sqlite3_errcode() is undefined.
+If the most recent sqlite3_* API call associated with database connection D failed, then the sqlite3_errcode(D) interface returns the numeric result code or extended result code for that API call.
 The sqlite3_extended_errcode() interface is the same except that it always returns the extended result code even when extended result codes are disabled.

 The sqlite3_errmsg() and sqlite3_errmsg16() return English-language text that describes the error, as either UTF-8 or UTF-16 respectively.
+(See how SQLite handles invalid UTF for exceptions to this rule.)
 Memory to hold the error message string is managed internally.
 The application does not need to worry about freeing the result.
 However, the error string might be overwritten or deallocated by subsequent calls to other SQLite interface functions.

 The sqlite3_errstr() interface returns the English-language text that describes the result code, as UTF-8.
 Memory to hold the error message string is managed internally and must not be freed by the application.